BayesianLogic/blog/docs/content/pages/develop-guide.md

 - Create an issue if you discover some bug or propose a new feature.
 Put as much label as possible.
 - Do not push commit directly to master.
 Instead, submit the patch as a GitHub pull request.
 For a tutorial, see the GitHub guides on forking a repo and sending a pull request.
 - When creating a pull request, please link to an issue if it already exists.
 - Follow the Code Style Guide.
-Before sending in your pull request, run sbt/sbt (for Linux/Mac) or sbt\sbt (for Windows) scalastyle to validate the style.
-In the following part of this guide, for anything concerns the sbt file, we will only write it as sbt/sbt.
-For Windows users, please use sbt\sbt instead.
+Before sending in your pull request, run `sbt/sbt` (for Linux/Mac) or `sbt\sbt` (for Windows) scalastyle to validate the style.
+In the following part of this guide, for anything concerns the sbt file, we will only write it as `sbt/sbt`.
+For Windows users, please use `sbt\sbt` instead.
 - Large files (e.g. data files > 10MB, any output file, generated pdf etc) should not be added to git repo.
 - Update the documentation (in the docs folder) if you add a new feature or commandline option.
 - test your code before submit pull request.